Customizing Elevar's Data Layer

 You are in control of the logic here, but there are few things to keep in mind:

-• We rely on all properties existing in the events we push, so to ensure that our app continues to work as expected, do not omit any properties that exist in the base event passed to the function.
+- We rely on all properties existing in the events we push.
+To ensure that our app continues to work as expected, do not omit any properties that exist in the base event passed to the function.

 Option 2: Build Your Own Events